All about the Spongy moth (formerly known as the European Gypsy moth)

 What can I do to protect my trees?

-Homeowners can protect their trees by using LDD moth traps which use a pheromone to lure LDD moths and eventually trap them.
+Homeowners can protect their trees by using moth traps which use a pheromone to lure Spongy moths and eventually trap them.

 Read more: